 Getting an Accurate Quote

-There’s a big pricing difference between a close-up show and a banquet show.
+There’s a big pricing difference between a small close-up show and customized corporate entertainment .
 A magician can’t give you an accurate quote unless they know exactly what you want.
 Be specific.
 And if you don’t know what you want… that’s okay!
 All the more reason to schedule a phone call.

 7. Give Them All the Details

 Mention things like audience size, length of engagement, and performance type.
-Let them know if your schedule is flexible or set in stone.
+Let them know your event goals and objectives.
 The more specific you are, the better the magician can help you.

 8. Know the Terms & Conditions

 Are there any extra charges?
 What’s the deposit?
 Do they have liability insurance?
-Every magician handles these things differently.
 Getting a quote in writing can avoid future confusion.
-I hate confusion, so I send out a detailed PDF proposal, even for smaller local shows.
+I hate confusion, so I ALWAYS send out a detailed proposal, even for smaller local shows.

 3 WARNING SIGNS!